Amazon bulks up shipping capacity to battle holiday season snarls - NewsBreak

 The e-commerce giant is not the only company trying to use its scale and deep pockets to muscle its way through supply chain headaches.

-Retailers including Walmart Inc, Target Corp and Home Depot have said they are chartering ships to deal with the pandemic-driven slowdown of sea networks that handle 90% of the world’s trade.
+Retailers including Walmart Inc (WMT.N), Target Corp (TGT.N) and Home Depot (HD.N) have said they are chartering ships to deal with the pandemic-driven slowdown of sea networks that handle 90% of the world's trade.

 President Joe Biden earlier this month urged the private sector to help ease supply chain blockages by expanding overnight operations at the ports to try to meet delivery needs.